 Zabbix is an open source monitoring tool that offers a surprising number of preexisting templates for network and device configuration, making it one of the simpler open source monitoring tools to initially set up.
 The tool offers focused features for metric collection and problem detection, but also emphasizes security with monitoring traffic encryption and customizable user permissions.

-Icinga‘s open source monitoring software takes the stack approach, offering six core subcategories of monitoring strength: infrastructure monitoring, monitoring automation, cloud monitoring, metrics and logs, analytics, and notifications.
+Icinga (now available as Icinga 2) is an open source monitoring software that takes the stack approach, offering six core subcategories of monitoring strength: infrastructure monitoring, monitoring automation, cloud monitoring, metrics and logs, analytics, and notifications.
 The stack strategy helps Icinga’s customers to get a more holistic view of their networking performance, but also makes it possible to break down networking visibility into more granular channels.

 Icinga works hard to create a user-friendly experience, not only with an accessible and user-friendly interface, but also with these teamwork management features: flexible contact importing, infrastructure-based team assignments, and customizable batch notifications.

-Pro: Icinga is one of the more accessible tools in this market, with colorblind design themes, ARIA screen reader descriptions, and support for nine languages.
+- Icinga 2 is one of the more accessible tools in this market, with colorblind design themes, ARIA screen reader descriptions, and support for nine languages.